dochy-ksti/munyorunyoru/readme.md

 ## Generated HTML
 ![Screenshot of the HTML page created from the DSL.](dsl_sample.png)

 The main purpose of this library is to be used for writing data that is too large or too complex to write in JSON/TOML/YAML/etc..., so imagine a conversation between Alice and Bob that goes on long enough to become 10k bytes of string.
-This DSL is designed for such situations, but this sample couldn't be made that long.
+This sample couldn't be made that long.

 If Alice and Bob’s conversation is that long, it would be worth creating a little language for it.